IV Sedation Dentist

 IM (Intramuscular) Sedation

 Another preferred solution is IM Sedation which is administered intramuscularly with a shot into the muscle.
 IM Sedation is the go to option when IV is not available, but it is generally less controllable than IV Sedation.
-This method of sedation is Ideal when you are too anxious for a dental procedure or when an individual is uncooperative.
+This method of sedation is ideal when you are too anxious, fearful, or uncooperative for a dental procedure.

 - Rapid onset